jasonbot/weblog/content/weblog/python-will-never-be-decoupled-from-its-implementation-2.md

 +++
-title =  "Python as a Language is Unescabably Coupled with its Implementation Part 2: The Tracer" date = 2022-08-10T00:00:00-00:00 tags = ["python"] featured_image = ""
+title =  "Python as a Language is Inescabably Coupled with its Implementation Part 2: The Tracer" date = 2022-08-10T00:00:00-00:00 tags = ["python"] featured_image = ""